We’re changing the face of non-melanoma skin cancer treatment across the United States.

 From our radiotherapy technologists to our administrative staff, everyone on the SkinCure Oncology team is dedicated to making IG-SRT the preeminent non-melanoma skin cancer treatment.

-Our success is the result of the efforts of all 350-plus members of the SkinCure Oncology Team, along with the commitments made by our practice partners, suppliers, and service providers.
+Our success is the result of the efforts of all 480-plus members of the SkinCure Oncology Team, along with the commitments made by our practice partners, suppliers, and service providers.

 Chief Medical Officer

 In 2016, our cofounder submitted a graduate thesis on the use of superficial radiation treatment as an alternative to Mohs surgery.
-Today, Image-Guided SRT is being used at over 210 dermatology practices in the United States with extraordinary results.
+Today, Image-Guided SRT is being used at more than 280 dermatology practices in the United States with extraordinary results.

 How Radiation Causes Skin Cancer and How It Is Used To Treat It